 Hands-on fieldwork exposes students to new learning opportunities in diverse areas and helps clarify interests and career goals.
 These projects have the potential to inform thesis work, both within current studies and at the post-graduate level.

-“Working with the Barefoot College was unbelievably special and something I could only have experienced on this trip.
-Getting to know those fantastic, talented people and sharing our lives with each other was amazing.
 Everyone was very kind, open, understanding, and welcoming, I really had the feeling that there was an equal exchange of value in this time spent for both us and them, which was important to me on this trip.
-I wanted to be sure we weren’t intruding or overtaking and I didn’t have that feeling at all, there was only a genuine desire to work together and learn on all sides.”
+I wanted to be sure we weren’t intruding or overtaking and I didn’t have that feeling at all, there was only a genuine desire to work together and learn on all sides.

 Any community with a problem that can be addressed through design intervention can benefit from working with CoDA.
 Outcomes might be the design of new products, services or experiences such as: working with artisans to develop new craft products, finding efficiencies in workflow, or engaging youth to improve their communities through design thinking.

 CoDA strives to provide an equitable experience for the communities we work with.
 We recognize the significant commitment that the local participants make towards our projects.
 In exchange, we organize teams with specific experience in design thinking and collaborative skills to create the best conditions for success.
 It is a priority that the community is included in determining needs from the very beginning and involved throughout the development process as we work towards achieving tangible goals.

 With help from the community we learn about local traditions and culture, and respect different world views as we work.
 CoDA’s goal is to establish trust and create long-term relationships so that community needs are truly met and the outcomes are sustainable.

 Ultimately, we value personal relationships and tangible outcomes equally, one cannot happen without the other.
 We look forward to sharing our lives together over the course of each project and into the future.